 Living in Utrecht, it is not even an hour and a half drive to Antwerp, so it was about time that I would visit Belgium’s second important city!
-As I have just come back from a weekend in Antwerp, it is also just about time that I create a little blog post about it.
+As I have just come back from a weekend in Antwerp, one of the most beautiful places in Belgium, it is also just about time that I create a little blog post about it.
 Since it was only a weekend and I obviously didn’t manage to do everything in a single weekend, I thought this time I will do it a little differently and also include all the nice places I ate at and where I stayed, rather than just list things to do in Antwerp!

 8 Things to do in Antwerp, Belgium